Schmalz

 1. General

 1.1.
-The contract is concluded exclusively with the issuance of the Supplier's written confirmation that he accepts the order (order confirmation).
-Offers without order confirmation are non-binding, unless expressly stated otherwise.
-The issuance of an acknowledgement of receipt for an order received does not yet result in the conclusion of a contract.Likewise, offers that do not contain an acceptance period are non-binding.
+The contract is concluded exclusively with the issuing of the Supplier's written confirmation that it accepts the order (order confirmation).
+Quotations without an order confirmation are non-binding, unless expressly stated otherwise.
+The issuing of an acknowledgement of receipt for an order received does not amount to the conclusion of a contract.
+Likewise, quotations that do not contain an acceptance period are non-binding.

 1.2.
-These terms and conditions of delivery are binding if they are declared applicable in the offer or in the order confirmation.
+These terms and conditions of delivery are binding if they are declared applicable in the quotation or in the order confirmation.
 Contrary terms and conditions of the Purchaser shall only be valid if they have been expressly accepted by the Supplier in writing.

-2. Scope of supplies and services
+2. Scope of delivery and services

 3. Plans and technical documentation

-4. Product Configurator
+4. Product configurator

 4.2.
 The Purchaser is obliged to carefully check the settings made during the configuration process as well as the final configuration before placing the order.
-The purchaser is solely responsible for the correctness, completeness and suitability of the selected configuration for the intended purpose.
+The Purchaser is solely responsible for the correctness, completeness and suitability of the selected configuration for the intended purpose.

 5. Prices

-6. Payment Terms
+6. Terms of payment

 7. Retention of title

-8. Delivery time
+8. Delivery period

 8.3.
 The delivery period is extended appropriately if:

-b. obstacles arise which the supplier cannot avert despite exercising due care, regardless of whether they arise at the supplier's premises, at the purchaser's premises or at a third party's.
-Such obstacles are, in particular, unforeseeable delays in delivery by its own suppliers, epidemics, mobilization, war, riots, significant operational disruptions, accidents,Labour disputes, late or incorrect delivery of the necessary raw materials, semi-finished or finished products, official measures or omissions as well as natural disasters;
+b. obstacles arise which the Supplier cannot avert despite exercising due care, regardless of whether they arise at the Supplier's premises, at the Purchaser's premises or at a third party's.
+Such obstacles are, in particular, unforeseeable delays in delivery by its own suppliers, epidemics, military mobilisation, war, riots, significant operational disruptions, accidents, labour disputes, late or incorrect delivery of the necessary raw materials, semi-finished or finished products, governmental measures or omissions, as well as natural disasters;

 8.6.
 The assertion of compensation for delay due to late delivery is excluded.

-9. Transition of benefit and danger
+9. Transfer of benefit and risk

-10. Shipping, transport and insurance
+10. Shipment, transport and insurance

 11. Inspection and acceptance of deliveries and services